Ted Baillieu: China

-Secret Recordings
+Secret recordings

 On 4 March 2013, the Herald Sun released secret recordings which revealed Baillieu's chief of staff, Tony Nutt, had offered to help former Ryan police adviser Tristan Weston find a new job.
 Weston had been fired after an OPI report found he had undermined Victoria Police chief Simon Overland.
 The tapes also revealed Nutt had claimed the Baillieu government had hamstrung the operations of a new anti-corruption commission.
-More tapes were released the next day, in which deputy police chief Sir Ken Jones expressed concerns about Overland and promised to discuss them with Ryan.
-On 7 March, Liberal MLA Geoff Shaw resigned from the parliamentary Liberal Party and refused to commit to supporting the Government if Baillieu remained Premier.
+More tapes were released the next day, in which deputy police chief Ken Jones expressed concerns about Overland and promised to discuss them with Ryan.
+On 7 March, Liberal MLA Geoff Shaw resigned from the parliamentary Liberal Party and refused to commit to supporting the government if Baillieu remained Premier.
 That afternoon, Ryan insisted that Baillieu would not resign.
 However, after a crisis meeting of Liberal MLAs later that night, Baillieu resigned as Leader of the Liberal Party and hence as Premier of Victoria.
 He remained in the legislature as a backbencher until his retirement at the 2014 election.

 Covert recording controversy

-In 2014, Baillieu made off-the-record comments "critical of parliamentary colleagues" to Sunday Age state political editor Farrah Tomazin.
+In 2014, Baillieu made off-the-record comments "critical of parliamentary colleagues" including Murray Thompson and Michael Gidley to Sunday Age state political editor Farrah Tomazin.
 Tomazin recorded the comments without Baillieu's knowledge or consent.
 Tomazin subsequently lost her recorder at an ALP state conference.
 The recorder was found by security staff and handed over to Labor Party officials.
 The Baillieu recording was distributed from a fake email address on 24 June 2014.
 Party leader Daniel Andrews initially denied any Labor involvement.
 However, The Age's investigation of the incident led to ALP sources admitting senior figures in Andrews' team had listened to and made copies of the recording, before it was later emailed to hundreds of Liberal members and MPs.
 The matter was subject to a police investigation, but the Department of Public Prosecutions determined that no charges be laid.